MaastrichtU-IDS/knowledge-collaboratory-api/README.md

 java -jar ~/.nanopub/nanobench.jar -httpPort 37373 -resetExtract
 ```

+See also:

-> Check the [vemonet/nanobench wiki](https://github.com/vemonet/nanobench/wiki/Add-an-evidence-to-an-association) to get a full tutorial to publish associations!
+* Check the [vemonet/nanobench wiki](https://github.com/vemonet/nanobench/wiki/Add-an-evidence-to-an-association) to get a full tutorial to publish associations!

-Templates for the Translator (e.g. "Defining a biomedical association with its context") can be seen and improved in [the MaastrichtU-IDS/nanobench-templates GitHub repository](https://github.com/MaastrichtU-IDS/nanobench-templates/tree/master/templates/translator).
+* Templates for the Translator (e.g. "Defining a biomedical association with its context") can be seen and improved in [the MaastrichtU-IDS/nanobench-templates GitHub repository](https://github.com/MaastrichtU-IDS/nanobench-templates/tree/master/templates/translator).

 ## Query with the Nanopublications network 📬